X3N0V3RS3/atgcli/README.md

 # atgcli
-A command line interface tool for Veeder Root Automated Tank Guages comes with and Three modes
+A command line interface tool for Veeder Root Automated Tank Guages that sends commands to each IP Address in a list and comes with Three modes

 Usage:
 Default: Runs a basic GetInventory Request and sends data back